ISHRS Position Statement on qualifications for scalp surgery

 *The ISHRS recognizes the delegation of the listed aspects of hair restoration procedures as follows: in some countries, accredited health professional groups, for example, Physician Assistants (U.S.), Physician Associates (U.K.), Nurse Practitioners (U.S. and U.K), Surgical Care Practitioners (U.K.), are licensed to perform medical and surgical procedures under specific criteria.
 These health professionals are accountable to their licensing authority for unethical conduct.
 In these countries, the ISHRS recognizes that such professional groups are practicing legally, and the ISHRS approves of this as long as they are practicing within the scope of their license and under the supervision of a licensed physician who performs hair surgery and possesses the education, training, and current competency in the field of hair restoration surgery.

-The ISHRS believes it is unethical for an individual to travel to a state and/or country in which he or she is not licensed and perform the surgical aspects of hair restoration.
+The ISHRS believes it is unethical for an individual to travel to a state and/or country in which he or she is not licensed and perform the surgical aspects of hair restoration, non-surgical procedures, consultations, or the practice of medicine.

 The ISHRS also believes it is unethical for a doctor to train an individual to perform surgery who is not an accredited health professional licensed to do so.